robjohncolson/box/docs/pdf-to-json-prompt-claude.md

 Create a single code artifact containing all converted questions as separate JSON objects.

 ## Backward Compatibility Note:
-The old format `"gridLines": true` is still supported, but the new format `"gridLines": {"horizontal": true, "vertical": false}` is preferred for better precision.
+- The old format `"gridLines": true` is still supported, but the new format `"gridLines": {"horizontal": true, "vertical": false}` is preferred for better precision.
+- For histograms, the new `"labelType"` field enables precise x-axis labeling: use `"range"` for interval labels or `"upperBound"` for boundary labels.